shigedangao/maskiedoc/docs/contributing/gRPC/configuration.md

 ### Generate TLS keys

-GRPC server are running in secure mode.
+GRPC servers are running in secure mode.
 As such it uses a pair of keys.
 To generate these keys.
 You can use the command below

 ```shell
 chmod +x generator.sh